7/27/2016, "Democrats Ignored Cybersecurity Warnings Before Theft," Bloomberg, Michael Riley

-[Ed. note: This is an article about massive negligence by the DNC.
-Trump's quote wasn't about the DNC nor its emails.
-As to the separate issue of Hillary's negligence when she was Sec. of State, there are 30,000 emails missing from the record of a public official.
-The Bloomberg author fails to mention the number 30,000--not an easy number to miss.
-Then he describes them as "e-mails that (Hillary) Clinton "exchanged."
+[Ed. note: This is an article about the DNC and its actionable negligence which in any case doesn't answer the question of who gave the emails to Wikileaks.
+The author chooses to insert a Donald Trump/Russia quote irrelevant to the article's topic of DNC negligence.
+The author gently introduces the separate topic of Hillary's negligence when she was Sec. of State, and the 30,000 emails missing from her server.
+Gently, because the Bloomberg author fails to mention the number 30,000--not an easy number to miss, describing them as "e-mails that (Hillary) Clinton exchanged."
 "Exchanged?"
-It appears the author is trying to hide something.
-No need--there were never going to be consequences anyway.
+If the author is trying to soft pedal or hide something, no need.
+There were never going to be consequences for the Deep State's candidate.
 Trump's full quote per NBC News, 7/27/16, while at his Doral Resort in Florida speaking from the podium:

 "Russia, if you're listening, I hope you're able to find the 30,000 emails that are missing.
 I think you will probably be rewarded mightily by our press."